Tijuana, Baja California, Mexico: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Be careful to choose the necessary type.
-The majority of adapters available online are simply plug changers and require your electronics to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. Be careful to choose the correct type.
+Many adapters for sale now are just plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most areas.

 What to wear/what to pack: